pastorryanhayden/camprhino2/_drafts/january-goal-exceeded.md

 ![](/uploads/versions/goal2---x----720-960x---.jpg)

-Part of the $1750 came from a Preacher’s Conference I was able to attend this past week in Rossville, GA at Anchor of Hope Baptist Church with Pastor Brian Haney. &nbsp; Pastors, missionaries, laymen, and other preachers gave sacrificially toward the camp. &nbsp;I was blown away by their generosity.
+Part of the $1750 came from a Preacher’s Conference I was able to attend this past week in Rossville, GA at Anchor of Hope Baptist Church with Pastor Brian Haney.
+Pastors, missionaries, laymen, and other preachers gave sacrificially toward the camp.
+I was blown away by their generosity.

 ![](/uploads/versions/goal1---x----720-960x---.jpg)

-As we travel to churches, we are giving a free Camp Rhino T-shirts to everyone who gives a donation to the camp. &nbsp;Soon we will make these shirts available online. &nbsp;If you’re interested in donating and having your own Camp Rhino T-shirt, just let me know.
+As we travel to churches, we are giving a free Camp Rhino T-shirts to everyone who gives a donation to the camp.
+Soon we will make these shirts available online.
+If you’re interested in donating and having your own Camp Rhino T-shirt, just let me know.